misterprog-dev/kata-string-calculator/README.md

 > https://codingdojo.org/kata/StringCalculator/

-kata effectuer en pair-programming avec misterprog-dev
+kata perform in pair-programming with [misterprog-dev](https://github.com/misterprog-dev)

 # String Calculator

 This classic kata guides you step by step through the implementation of a calculator that receives a String as input.
 It is a good exercise on refactoring and incremental implementation.
 It is also a good candidate for practising TDD.

-First step
+## First step

 Create a function add that takes a String and returns a String: